SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-resource-pools-and-particles.markdown

-                                We then call the Initialise Constants function which is the internal initialisation function for the different effects.&nbsp; In this Emitter template the initialisation constants function is an abstract function (meaning it has no code as it is provided by classes that inherit this template class)
+                                We then call the Initialise Constants function which is the internal initialisation function for the different effects.
+In this Emitter template the initialisation constants function is an abstract function (meaning it has no code as it is provided by classes that inherit this template class)